NewsAppsUMD/first-datasette-app-umd/docs/index.rst

 By the end of this lesson, you will publish an interactive database about House of Representatives office expenditures.
 You will do this by using the data published by `ProPublica <https://projects.propublica.org/represent/expenditures>`_.

-A working example of what you'll make can be found at `https://house-expenses-umd.herokuapp.com/ <https://house-expenses-umd.herokuapp.com/>`_

 .. image:: /_static/datasette.png

 You can see `examples of Datasette in action <https://datasette.io/examples>_`, many of which are journalistic in nature or adjacent.